 Importance of Sunscreen

 You can’t avoid stepping out in the Sun.
 While we get essential Vitamin D from the Sun, it can also cause damage to your skin.
-Its harmful rays can accelerate ageing by 24%.
-And, can give you age spots, dark spots, fine lines and wrinkles.
+Its harmful rays can accelerate skin changes by 24%.
+And, can give you dark spots, fine lines and wrinkles.
 You must always wear a Sunscreen and should always carry it with you.

 Maturing skin and Sunscreen

 A mature skin has special needs.
 Considering today’s lifestyle, our bodies are low on nutrition.
 The situation further worsens after 30.
 The cell renewal becomes slow and skin takes 1.5 times more time to refresh and rejuvenate.
 This makes skin look dull.
 The DNA mutation caused by UV rays at this age has lasting effects and result in various signs of skin problems.

 The good news is that you can prevent all this just by picking up a sunscreen best suited for your needs.
 Wondering, what should you look for in a sunscreen for a mature skin?